Dont-Copy-That-Floppy/payday2-secret/README.md

 1. What’s in the Box?

-   `Great value rained from the sky and the four thieves opened any packages in
+   `Great value rained from the sky and the four thieves opened many packages in
-    their quest for riches`
+    their quest for riches.`

 1. [Let’s do th...](Plaques/Let’s%20do%20th...%20-%20The%20four%20thieves%20stole%20a%20valuable%20head%20ornament%20so%20fast%20that%20no%20one%20had%20a%20chance%20to%20react.jpg)